williamw520/fetchmailatt/README.md

 ## Running

-FetchMailAtt is launched by running one of the run scripts in bin.
+Program is launched by running one of the run scripts in bin.
-This runs with the *default.conf* file.
+This runs on the *default.conf* file.

     fetchmailatt

-Run with a specific config file,
+Run on a specific config file,

     fetchmailatt -c myconfig.conf
     fetchmailatt -c /full/path/myconfig.conf